-Last but definitely not least, I would like to extend my thanks to every one of our staff, whose hard work and dedication to the business have enabled us to report another successful year.
+Last, but definitely not least, I would like to thank every member of our staff.
+Your hard work and dedication to the business have enabled us to report another successful year.
 You are the backbone of our business and your efforts are, as always, recognised and appreciated.

-Andre Smith
+Andre Smith Chief Executive Officer